-a) Structural Plywood shall be manufactured in accordance with AS2269 and sheets stamped on the face side with manufacturers name or trade mark.
-Sheets shall be fixed in accordance with manufacturers instructions as approved. b) Particle Board.
-Approved board bonded with phenotic resin to achieve a type 'A' bond as defined in AS/NZS4785 for plywood may be used in platform construction or as fitted flooring.
+a) Structural Plywood: shall be manufactured in accordance with AS2269 and sheets stamped on the face side with manufacturers name or trade mark.
+Sheets shall be fixed in accordance with manufacturers instructions as approved.

+b) Particle Board: Approved board bonded with phenolic resin to achieve a type 'A' bond as defined in AS/NZS4785 for plywood may be used in platform construction or as fitted flooring.
 Boards shall be fixed in accordance with manufacturers instructions as approved.
 The perimeter of flooring should be fully supported by joists or noggins.
-Other approved particle board may be used providing it is a minimum of 2100mm above the c) Compressed Fibre Cement.
-Sheet flooring not less than 180m that with the les concrete floors.
-Sheets shall be fixed in accordance with manufacturers instructions adequately flashed and suitably finished.
+Other approved particle board may be used providing it is a minimum of 2100mm above the c) Compressed Fibre Cement: Sheet flooring not less than 18mm thick with density of not less than 1.8g/cm3 may be used in lieu of suspended concrete floors.
+Sheets shall be fixed in accordance with manufacturers instructions adequately flashed and suitably finished